-Post Docs - Lecture Series in Advanced Biology 2020 Theme: Evolution of Systems across timescales
+Post Docs - Lecture Series in Advanced Biology 2021: Theme: Diseases, Pandemic, and Vaccines

-Lecture Series in Advanced Biology 2020 Theme: Evolution of Systems across timescales
+Lecture Series in Advanced Biology 2021 Theme: Diseases, Pandemic, and Vaccines

-Us Post Docs at NCBS put together an annual advanced lecture series for undergraduate students based on our own expertise.
-We know that nature can be complicated, but through the lens of science we can make it easier to understand.
-We go beyond the text book, presenting basic and relevant information across subjects to build up concepts and to encourage analytical thinking.
+Each year, the postdoc community of NCBS-InStem puts together an Advanced Lecture Series for undergraduate students based on our own expertise.
+We go beyond the textbook, presenting basic and relevant information across subjects to build up concepts and to encourage analytical thinking.

 As an undergrad I studied microbiology but switched to Development from my masters’ onwards.
 I’ve studied brain development in mice and stem cells in Drosophila.
 Most recently our group uncovered a novel stem cell population in Adult fly muscles which maybe the basis of muscle maintenance and repair.
 This whole journey in knowledge had been enriching and rewarding.
 I’d like to share some of what fascinates me.

 Dhanya V. Menon: